-As the chair of governors may be required to act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, they receive training in managing allegations for this purpose.
+As the chair of governors may be required to act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, they will receive additional training in managing allegations specifically for this purpose.

 Information about what training governors receive and why should be recorded.